ering0427/Interactive-Lab-Hub/Lab 1/README.md

 1) It doesn’t have to (just) use light,
 2) You can use any modality (e.g., vibration, sound) to prototype the behaviors,
 3) We will be grading with an emphasis on creativity.
+4) It seems a bit inconvenient to hold while also holding the treat and could also prove to be an issue if you need to be more hands on with your dog.
+Integrating it into a two part device with a collar and a treat dispenser would be a good idea (although the dog might learn to take advantage).
+The collar would act as the device you were holding in your prototype and could use a motion sensor to see whether the dog correctly completed the command, a camera/mic to ensure you said that specific command, and a clock to keep track of the time you want the command to occur for.
+Then if the dog behaves correctly, the connected treat dispenser would release a treat.
+This would allow for you to have two hands free.

 **Document everything here.**